 When your child is on prednisone therapy, be alert towards other medications since prednisone could interact with other drugs to cause adverse reactions.

-1. Avoid giving over-the-counter drugs such as acetaminopheniXAlso known as Paracetamol, it is a medication used to treat fever and mild or moderate pain , aspirin, antacids, or cold medications.
+- Avoid giving over-the-counter drugs such as acetaminopheniAlso known as Paracetamol, it is a medication used to treat fever and mild or moderate pain , aspirin, antacids, or cold medications.
 If it is a must, then consult your child’s doctor first.

 General Precautions To Be Taken While Giving Prednisone To Kids

-Doctors write a prescription for Prednisone when kids experience immune-system-related problems such as inflammatory bowel syndrome, autoimmune diseases, or asthma.
+Doctors often prescribe Prednisone for autoimmune diseases in children.
+A few examples of such conditions are inflammatory bowel syndrome and asthma.
 Although several studies suggest that the medication is safe for children, you should not administer it without consulting your doctor.
 Children should be given the lowest possible dose necessary for effective treatment.
 The dosage of prednisone depends on the child’s age and the severity of the disease.
 The medication may have short- and long-term side effects on children, such as mood changes, fluid retention, headache, osteoporosis, stunted growth, etc. If your child is on prednisone therapy, visit the doctor for regular screening.
 Also, follow all precautionary tips to reduce the side effects.

 Frequently Asked Questions